Kyllian-Schwedt/SideralPlus/README.md

 ![Search page](readmeData/prev/search.png)

 ### Details page
-- the header show a youtube video on background and some information of the movie / series (posibility to add to the list (on the screen there is already added))
+- the header show a YouTube video on background and some information of the movie / series (possibility to add to the list (on the screen there is already added))
 - on the similar section there is the similar movies / series of the movie / series
 - on the cast section there is the cast of the movie / series